scott198989/Movie-Watchlist/README.md

 - Hat tip to Jose Salvatierra and his Udemy class "The Complete Python/PostgreSQL Course 2.0" for instructions on this project!

-### Contact
+## Contact 📞

-If you think this project is dope and wanna chat, hit me up on LinkedIn.
-You can find the link on my GitHub profile.
-More of my work is also available on my [portfolio](https://www.scott-tuschl.com).
+Thanks for checking out my project!
+If you want to connect or see what else I've been up to, you can find me on [LinkedIn](https://www.linkedin.com/in/scott-tuschl) or swing by my [portfolio site](https://www.scott-tuschl.com).